-The Organizations considers restricted amounts to be spent first when both restricted and unrestricted fund balance is available.
+The Organization considers restricted amounts to be spent first when both restricted and unrestricted fund balance is available.
 Additionally, the Organization would first use committed, then assigned, and lastly unassigned amounts of unrestricted fund balance when expenditures are made.

-The Organization has formally adopted a fund balance policy for the General fund.
-The Organization's policy is to maintain a minimum unassigned fund balance of 35 - 50 percent of budgeted operating expenditures for cash-flow timing needs.
+The Organization has formally adopted a fund balance policy for the General Fund.
+The Organization's policy is to maintain a minimum unassigned fund balance of 35% to 50% of budgeted operating expenditures for cash-flow timing needs.